zooba/PTVS-wiki/Projects.md

 PTVS does not include a designer for Windows Forms applications, and so all UI must be written in Python.
 By default, this project will use a 32-bit IronPython interpreter, mixed-mode IronPython/managed debugging, and run without displaying a console (`ipyw.exe`).

+### IoT Background Service

+Windows IoT supports deploying Python projects to run as background services on devices.
+Visit the [IoT Dev Center](https://dev.windows.com/en-us/iot) for more information.

 <p id="ProjectFree" />
 Lightweight Usage Project-free
 ------------------------------